-PDN's funding level showed significant fluctuations in 2019 due to the interest rate volatility.
-At the end of 2019, the funding level was 104.0%, which is only 1.0% lower than the funding level at the beginning of the year (105.0%).
+We have been confronted with low interest rates for many years.
+Despite this, the fund did not have to reduce the pension entitlements for current employees or the pension payments for pensioners in 2020.
+At the end of 2020, the funding level was 99.7%, which was 4.3% lower than the funding level at the beginning of the year (104.0%).
 Besides the funding level, a pension fund must calculate its ‘policy funding level,’ this being the average of the last twelve months of monthly funding levels.
-At the end of 2019 the policy funding level was 102.3, which is 7.0% lower than at the beginning of the year.
+At the end of 2020 the policy funding level was 95.5%, which is 6.8% lower than at the beginning of the year (102.3).

 The policy funding level can be used to determine whether a pension fund needs to curtail accrued pensions and pensions that have commenced payment.
 The policy funding level can also be used to determine whether a pension fund is in a deficit situation, in which case the pension fund would be required to submit a recovery plan to the Dutch central bank, DNB (De Nederlandsche Bank).
 The recovery plan outlines how a pension fund aims to achieve a higher funding level in the coming years.
 The policy funding level plays a decisive role in the fund's decision on whether to index.